|Semester 1||Domestic Fee||International Fee*|

 Design a full featured functioning commercial website using software programs, including a defined information architecture that is supported by navigation, layout, text and graphics.

 Manage web development projects using project management practices, documentation and software.

 Test, troubleshoot and debug software created in the web projects.

 Develop web projects as a leader or member of a web development team.

 The work placement (minimum 245 hours) can be paid or unpaid and takes place in the last seven weeks of the third and final semester.
-All placements are approved by the program co-ordinator.
-Students must successfully complete their placement in order to graduate.

 The Humber AdCentre was launched as a live lab to provide students with real work opportunities before entering the industry.

 Instead of just being given just a grade for assignments, students are provided with a chance to work with real clients, on actual accounts, receiving first-hand experience in the field.